QualiSystems/devguide_source/_posts/2016-07-19-scripts-deep-dive.md

 Sandbox, by filling in all of the environment variables of the script so that the same information is available to it as would be if CloudShell launched it.

-To attach to a CloudShel sandbox, first create a sandbox reservation, then add the following code and fill in the required data for the function parameters.
+To attach to a CloudShell sandbox, first create a sandbox reservation, then add the following code and fill in the required data for the function parameters.

 {% highlight python %}